freeflowuniverse/crystallib/crystallib/core/actorgenerator/readme.md

 - a tool which takes dir as input
     - is just some v files which define models
 - outputs a generated code dir with
-    - 3script to memory for the model
+    - heroscript to memory for the model
     - supporting v script for manipulated model
     - name of actor e.g. ProjectManager, module would be project_manager